Living in Germany?

 For this, you will need a valid passport, proof that you have enough financial means in order to support yourself (i.e. a bank statement or an employment contract), proof of health insurance cover, and proof of residence for the city in which you’ll be living (i.e. the Meldebestätigung).

 Please note, dependent family members of EU/EEA nationals who are not EU/EEA nationals themselves may join their partner, parent, or child, but need to get a so-called Aufenthaltskarte from the Foreigners’ Office.

 For more information on how to get a German residence permit, please consult our Germany: Visa and Administration section.

 Types of Residence Permits

-It is rare to be denied a residence permit for Germany, unless paranoid government officials are convinced that you are applying in order to take advantage of social welfare benefits.
+After a successful visa application (for employment, business, study, family, etc.) prior to the move to Germany, it is rare to be denied a residence permit once arrived.
 Keep in mind however, that a residence permit is not the same as a Meldebescheinigung (registration certificate).
 The latter is obligatory for all residents in Germany, including German citizens.